Miles Philips: Biography

-Philips was with Captain John Hawkyns in his voyage of 1568, and was one of those who, to the number of 114, were put on shore near Panuco, after the disaster at San Juan de Lua.
+Philips was with Captain John Hawkyns in his voyage of 1568, and was one of the 114 who were put on shore near Panuco after the disaster at San Juan de Lua.
 After losing many of their companions in skirmishes with the Indians, they reached Panuco, where the Spanish governor thrust them into a filthy dungeon, and threatened to hang them.
 They were afterwards sent to Mexico and allotted as servants, each Spaniard who took one being bound to produce him when called on.
 After several months in Mexico as a domestic servant, Philips was appointed overseer at a silver mine, where in the course of three or four years he accumulated some four thousand pieces of eight.
 But in 1574 the inquisition was established in Mexico, and, by way of a beginning, the inquisition seized all the English, stripped them of the money they had saved, and charged them with being Lutheran heretics.
 Philips, with others, was required to say the paternoster, Ave Maria, and the creed in Latin, and was questioned as to his belief concerning the bread and wine after consecration.
 Many of them were cruelly racked; and after close and solitary imprisonment for upwards of a year and a half, they were brought up for judgment.
 Three of the party were sentenced to be burnt; several to be severely flogged and to serve in the galleys for six, eight, or ten years.
 Philips was condemned to serve five years in a monastery, wearing ‘a fool's coat or San Benito’ of yellow cotton with red crosses on it.